Onemanwolf/xUnit.netHandsOn/How_Session/Fluent_Assertion.md

         }
 ```

-3. Now we can test if we can create a Boss passing in boss name and true parameter.
+3. Now we can test if we can create a Boss passing in boss name and true parameter we can test if the correct type was created `.Should().BeOfType()` we can provide a because to make our test more intention revealing.

 ```C#
         [Fact]